 Site load speed is a measurement of how fast the content on your page fully loads.
 Many factors can affect the loading time of a page.
 Here are some ways to improve your site speed.

 Check if your browser is the latest version.
 Strikingly supports the browser versions listed in this guide.

 Optimize your home page/landing page

 It's said most visitors will leave if it takes time to load the homepage.
-Make sure to display only the relevant, useful, simple content to attract your visitors to explore the rest of the pages.
-We recommend using fewer media, such as images, videos on your homepage.
+Make sure to display only relevant, useful, simple content to attract your visitors to explore the rest of the pages.
+We recommend using fewer media, such as images, and videos on your homepage.
 Excessive information can be overwhelming, and the visitors may click away.

 Keep your content lightweight

 We recommend no more than 5 sections on one page.
 If your page has more than 5 sections or one topic, distribute them across your new pages.

 Use "Read more", "Check out my portfolio" or "Watch more videos" to encourage site visitors to explore your site's content.
 This keeps your homepage clean and organized, also it's easier for your visitors to find the information they need.